MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-L03-inference-1cat.md

 dogs <- read.csv("datasetname.csv")
 ```

+#### Use statistical analysis methods to draw inferences from the data {-}

+1. Write out the parameter of interest in words, in context of the study.

+\vspace{0.5in}

+2. Write out the null and alternative hypotheses in notation.

+\vspace{1mm}

+| $H_0:$

+\vspace{0.3in}

+| $H_A:$

+\vspace{0.3in}

+3. Will theory-based methods give the same results as simulation based methods?
+Explain your answer.

+\vspace{1in}

+#### Exploratory Data Analysis {-}

-1. What is the value of the point estimate?
+4. What is the value of the point estimate?
 Report the value with the appropriate notation.

 \vspace{0.3in}

-2. Create a plot of the data using the R code.
+5. Create a plot of the data using the R code.
 Make sure to include an appropriate title with type of plot, observational units, and variable.

 ``` r